The Earring

-The Earring (Spanish: El Pendiente) is a 1951 Argentine thriller film of the classical era of Argentine cinema, directed by León Klimovsky and starring Mirtha Legrand.
-It is a film noir based on a story by Cornell Woolrich.
-The film's art direction was by Germán Gelpi and Mario Vanarelli.
+The Earring (Spanish: El pendiente) is a 1951 Argentine thriller film of the classical era of Argentine cinema, directed by León Klimovsky and starring Mirtha Legrand, José Cibrián, Francisco de Paula and Héctor Calcaño.
+It is a film noir based on the story "The Death Stone" by Cornell Woolrich.
+It was shot at the Estudios Baires in Buenos Aires.
+The film's sets were designed by the art directors Germán Gelpi and Mario Vanarelli.

+Synopsis

+A woman pays a call on a former lover, and leaves an earring behind.
+This threatens to become an incriminating clue when the man is subsequently found murdered.